Lungs of London - King Edward V11 Memorial Park.

 Ventilating shaft for the Rotherhithe Tunnel.

-On a pleasant sunny day in the East End of London, you could do no better than to enjoy your time with a visit to this almost forgotten park, that is steeped in history, and full of exciting Riverside views.
-Once covered by an unsuccessful fish market and running alongside the notorious Ratcliff Highway.
-It has seen off several sixteenth-century seamen from the Ratcliff Cross Stairs.
-For it was here that Sir Hugh Willoughby took three ships to search for the north-west passage to India in May 1553.
+On a pleasant sunny day in the East End of London, you could do no better than to enjoy your time with a visit to this almost forgotten park, steeped in history, and full of exciting riverside views.
+Previously the ground was covered by an unsuccessful fish market, running alongside the notorious Ratcliff Highway.
+It has seen several sixteenth-century seamen off from the Ratcliff Cross Stairs.
+For it was here that Sir Hugh Willoughby took three ships to search for the North-West Passage to India in May 1553.
 The crew of 115 men including one parson were never to return.
-Willoughby’s ship and one other were blown off course, and he was forced to make camp in Lapland where their food ran out and everyone died of starvation.
-The crews corpses were found several years later.
-Richard Chancellor, the captain of the surviving ship, managed to make it to northern Russia, only to be shipwrecked of the coast of Scotland on their return with all on board drowned.
-There is a stone commemorating this departure next to the rather grand building that looks like a round chapel that is in fact the ventilating shaft for the Rotherhithe Tunnel that runs beneath the park.
+Willoughby’s ship and one other were blown off course, and he was forced to make camp in Lapland, where their food ran out and everyone died of starvation.
+The crew’s corpses were found several years later.
+Richard Chancellor, the captain of the surviving ship, managed to make it to northern Russia, only to be shipwrecked off the coast of Scotland on their return with all on board drowned.
+There is a stone commemorating this departure next to the rather grand building looking more like a round chapel that the ventilating shaft for the Rotherhithe Tunnel which runs beneath.

 Shadwell Park Stone